Historic Spode site in Stoke bought by council

 Spode products are being made at Portmeirion Group in the city.

-Portmeirion bought Spode and Royal Worcester in a £3.2m deal with administrators.'Exciting opportunity'
+Portmeirion bought Spode and Royal Worcester in a £3.2m deal with administrators.

 The council is currently running a tender process to find a design team for the masterplan.